 In principle, the Company engages in transactions with major shareholders and other related parties under normal trading terms and conditions.
-If a director engages in a transaction that conflicts with the Company's interest, the director must obtain the approval of the Board of Directors.
+If a director engages in a transaction under special or unusual trading terms and conditions, or a transaction that conflicts with the Company's interest, the director must obtain approval of the Board of Directors.